CMT: Convolutional Neural Networks Meet Vision Transformers: Introduction

 \section{Introduction}

 The past decades have witnessed the extraordinary contribution of CNNs~\cite{resnet,vggnet,mobilenetv2,inceptionv3,efficientnet} in the field of computer vision due to its ability of extracting deep discriminative features.
 Meanwhile, self-attention based transformers~\cite{bert,attention} has become the de facto most popular models for natural language processing (NLP) tasks, and shown excellent capability of capturing long-distance relationships.
-Recently, many researchers attempt to apply the transformer based architectures to vision domains, and achieve promising results in various tasks such as image classification~\cite{vit,deit}, object detection~\cite{detr, deformable-detr}, and semantic segmentation~\cite{setr}.
+Recently, many researchers attempt to apply the transformer-based architectures to vision domains, and achieve promising results in various tasks such as image classification~\cite{vit,deit}, object detection~\cite{detr, deformable-detr}, and semantic segmentation~\cite{setr}.
 Vision transformer (ViT)~\cite{vit} is the first work to replace the conventional CNN backbone with a pure transformer.
-Input images with the size of 224$\times$224$\times$3 are firstly split into 14$\times$14=196 discrete non-overlapping patches (with a fixed size of 16$\times$16$\times$3 per patch), which are analogous to the word tokens in NLP.
-The patches are then fed into stacked standard transformer blocks to model global relations and extract feature for image classification.
+Input images (224$\times$224$\times$3) are first split into 196 non-overlapping patches (with a fixed size of 16$\times$16$\times$3 per patch), which are analogous to the word tokens in NLP.
+The patches are then fed into stacked standard transformer blocks to model global relations and extract feature for classification.
 The design paradigm of ViT has heavily inspired the following transformer based models for computer vision, such as IPT~\cite{ipt} for low-level vision and SETR~\cite{setr} for semantic segmentation.